Controlling unfolding in type theory: The metatheory of TT P

-These clauses precisely axiomatize the rules of extension types given in \cref{sec:elaboration:core-calculus}.
+The full list of non-standard constants is specified in Figure~\ref{fig:full-lf}.
 Once the signature is complete, we obtain from Uemura's framework a category with representable maps $\TT$ together with a bi-initial model $\IMod$.